Houdini 19.5 Crowd simulations

 Agents

-Agents are the “actors” of the crowd simulation, for example individual people in a crowd scene.
-An agent gets its look from a Houdini object subnet or asset containing the agent’s skeleton and geometry.
+Agents are the “actors” of the crowd simulation, for example, individual people in a crowd scene.
+An agent is a character skeleton with skin geometry and animation.
+Each particle in a crowd simulation has an agent attached to it.

 Clips

-Clips are bits of animation associated with an agent (such as walk or run).
-You can set an agent to perform a clip when it’s in a certain state.
+Clips are bits of animation on an agent (such as “walk” or “run”) that is played when the agent is in a particular state.

 States